LCC Blue-Green Algae Monitoring Program

 Compounds produced by the algae can trigger skin irritations and gastro-intestinal illness.
 Toxins in aerosols may cause itching and irritation of eyes, nose, or throat.
 Some species produce toxins that affect the liver, while other species’ compounds affect the nervous system.
 Blue-green algae toxins are also suspected carcinogens.
 Children and dogs are most vulnerable for a number of reasons: they are less particular about what they eat or drink or where they swim; they are smaller; and they are more likely to ingest water.
 Dogs can receive a larger dose of toxins when they swim in a bloom then lick their fur.
 The deaths of two dogs during the summers of 1999 and 2000 were attributed to blue-green algae poisoning from Lake Champlain water.

 Where are blooms most likely to occur on Lake Champlain?

 Blue-green blooms tend to be more prevalent in warm, shallow waters such as Missisquoi Bay.
 Deep, cold water locations with fewer nutrients, such as the Main Lake are less likely to support blooms.
-However, with warmer water temperatures associated with climate change and extensive nutrient loading from the floods of 2011, blooms are appearing in a broader area of the lake.
+However, with warmer water temperatures associated with climate change and extensive nutrient loading from frequent storms and flooding, blooms are appearing in a broader area of the lake.
 Blooms are likely to occur during extended periods of calm sunny days.
 Wind and waves may cause them to accumulate along shorelines or in protected areas.
 Shifts in wind direction can move a bloom from one location to another.
 Cool rainy weather may disrupt a bloom.